 Is the GRE required?* If so, what are the score requirements?

 Submission of GRE scores is required of all applicants.
 Applicants should make arrangements to take the GRE several months prior to the application deadline.
 Test scores cannot be more than five (5) years old.

 *The GRE requirement of PhD admissions has been waived for the Fall 2022 admissions cycle due to COVID-19.

 Is the TOEFL required?
 If so, what are the score requirements?

 Students who speak English as a second language are required to submit evidence of fluency in English as measured by the Test of English as a Foreign Language (TOEFL) examination.

 Is an MSW required?

 Applicants are required to have a Master of Social Work degree from a CSWE accredited school/program, or related Master’s degree.
 Prerequisite courses in social work will apply for non-MSW students.
 Applicants with MSW degree from foreign countries are required to get their master’s degree approved by the International Social Work Degree Recognition and Evaluation Service of the Council on Social Work Education, which can be found here.
 Students are urged to obtain 2 years post-MSW experience in social work which will allow them to teach social work practice courses at a CSWE-accredited school of social work upon graduation.

 Is practice experience required for admission?

 In the USA, doctoral programs in social welfare prefer that incoming students have practice experience.
-This is partly related to a Council on Social Work Education requirement that those teaching MSW practice courses have a minimum of 2 years post-BSW or post-MSW experience.
-It is preferable that incoming students have field experience, whether as a practicing social worker, related professional, volunteer, or student training.
+This is partly related to a Council on Social Work Education requirement that those teaching MSW practice courses have a minimun of 2 years post-MSW social work practice experience.
 We seek applicants who understand the theory and practice aspects of the social work profession, and the issues and questions that social work researchers need to address.